josephko91/git-101/README.md

 There are a lot more settings that you can alter in config, but this is good enough to get started.
 See the [git-config doc](https://git-scm.com/docs/git-config) for full details.

 # Github authentication
+In order to establish the connection between Git and Github, we must first authenticate our Github credentials using a secure protocol.
+This is done either through HTTPS or SSH.

+For sake of example, we will use HTTPS here and cache our credentials using (GitHub CLI)[https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git] so we don't have to enter our authentication token (i.e., password) each time we interface with Github on the terminal.